microsoft/debug-adapter-protocol/specification.md

 Reads bytes from memory at the provided location.

-Clients should only call this request if the capability 'supportsReadMemoryRequest' is true.
+Clients should only call this request if the corresponding capability `supportsReadMemoryRequest` is true.

 ```typescript
 interface ReadMemoryRequest extends Request {